jigglycrumb/react-workshop/slides/slides.md

 ## Playground app

-After starting the app, your browser should open at
+After starting the app, your browser opens

 [http://localhost:3000](http://localhost:3000)

-and you should see a spinning React logo.
+and you see a spinning React logo.

-Start Visual Studio Code now and open the app folder.
+Start VSCode now and open the app folder.

 Let's start exploring what we got!